 Available as either a stand-alone major or as part of a joint disciplinary area of concentration, our Russian AOC features both the challenging curriculum and individualized attention from faculty that you would expect from one of the nation’s leading liberal arts colleges.
 Through small classes and seminars, individual and group tutorials, and independent study projects (ISPs), you will have the chance to explore Russian language, literature and culture in depth with native speaking faculty and others who are experts in the field.

 Whether in literature, music, science, economics or international affairs, it is difficult to overstate the importance of Russia, the world’s largest country in terms of geography.
 From Dostoevsky to Nabokov, Tchaikovsky to Shostakovich, Pavlov to Mendeleev, and Bakunin to Gorbachev, Russian culture and politics transformed world history throughout the 19th and 20th centuries, and this seminal influence continues today.

-Whether chosen as a stand-alone major, combined with another discipline as a “slash” area of concentration, or taken simply as a foreign language option, our Russian Language and Literature AOC will introduce you to the rich culture and history that this country of 280 million people have to offer.
+Whether chosen as a stand-alone major, combined with another discipline as a “slash” area of concentration, or taken simply as a foreign language option, our Russian Language and Literature AOC will introduce you to the rich culture and history that this country of about 100 million people have to offer.

 This small but intellectually challenging program offers both Russian language courses from beginning to advanced for those who want to gain mastery of this important Indo-European language, and literature courses taught in English translation, accessible to non-majors.
 Small group and individual tutorials on a variety of Russian and Slavic topics supplement our formalized course offerings.